gambling market Mexico overview

 Historical Perspective

-Mexico’s gaming roots date back to ancient indigenous civilizations.
+Mexico’s gambling roots date back to ancient indigenous civilizations.
 The Olmec, Maya, and Aztec cultures all indulged in games with stakes and prizes.
 Novel forms of gambling were brought to the Americas by the Spanish conquistadors in the 16th-century.

 The Royal General Lottery was established in 1771 as Mexico’s first formal gambling outlet.
 Complying with dominant Catholic beliefs and values, proceeds were most often directed towards socially beneficial or charitable causes.